 During our workshops with the climbers, we created several wireframes that introduced new user flows for climbers, particularly in terms of filtering options.
 By utilising low-fidelity mockups from the outset, we could validate our assumptions early on and define the key functionalities required for the next iteration of the app.

-The insights gathered from user interviews and app usage data enabled us to compile a thorough list of new functionalities required to enhance the user experience.
+To triangulate the qualitative data from users' mapping, we also compared it to our in-app statistics, which enabled us to compile a thorough list of new functionalities required to enhance the user experience.

 Essential features right at the user's fingertips